kbinani/libvsq/README.markdown

 # libvsq

-is a library for reading/writing/editing musical score files for VOCALOID2, written in C++.
+libvsq is a library for reading/writing/editing VSQ file (*.vsq) fes for VOCALOID2 and VOCALOID1, written in C++.

 ## License

-the BSD License.
+The BSD License.

 ## Library Reference

 http://ci.kbinani.info/job/libvsq-devel/doxygen/

-## Usage
+## Building

-You don't need to build this library because libvsq is header-only library.
-Please just `#include` header file(s).
+This project uses CMake.
+Do `cmake .` then `make` in usual manner.

 ## Notice